LISE++

 -

-for the target.
+Nature: same entry as for the target.

 -

-seen by the particles travelling on the beam axis (i.e. at the middle of
+Thickness: same entry as for the target.
+The thickness entered here corresponds to the thickness seen by the particles traveling on the beam axis (i.e. at the middle of the dispersive focal plane).

 Material(s): calls the material(s)